mongodb/docs/source/includes/migration_pr.rst

   If your deployment is currently a standalone instance, you must first :manual:`convert it to a replica set </tutorial/convert-standalone-to-replica-set>`.
-  Live migration of data from sharded clusters is not supported.

 * (Optional) Enabled authentication on your source deployment.

   The migration process requires that authentication is enabled on your